New England Football League: League history

 The New England Football League was founded in 1994 by League President and Director of Marketing, Tom Torrisi, Chairman Matt Brien, Commissioner Bob Oreal, Vice-President and Treasurer John Motta and Secretary Christine Torrisi.
 It started its 1994 season with four teams.
 By 1997, the number of teams tripled to twelve; in 2002, the league had at least one team in each New England state, and started its three-conference alignment with three different skill levels, one for each conference.
 The 2006 was the first season with at least 30 teams, making the NEFL one of the largest semi-pro football leagues in the country.
-Following the 2020 covid-era the league contracted to as few as 7 teams, but has since grown back to an expected 18 summer and 8 spring teams for 2026.
+Following the 2020 covid-era the league contracted to as few as 7 teams, but has since grown back to 22 teams for the summer 2026 season across all three conferences.
+In 2026, the league also hosted its inaugural spring season with 7 teams.

 The League is distinguishable from numerous other semi-pro leagues by features like its annual All-Star Game, Independent Board of Directors, and its 30+ years of continuous operation.
 A by-product of the league's lengthy history is the New England Football League Hall of Fame which honors noteworthy participants in NEFL history.